2015 Central Arkansas Bears football team

 The 2015 Central Arkansas Bears football team represented the University of Central Arkansas in the 2015 NCAA Division I FCS football season.
 The Bears were led by second-year head coach Steve Campbell and played their home games at Estes Stadium.
 They were a member of the Southland Conference.
 They finished the season 7–4, 7–2 in Southland play to finish in a tie for second place.
 They were not invited to the FCS Playoffs.

-Previous season

-The Bears finished the 2014 season with an overall record of 6–6 and a Southland Conference record of 5–3 under first-year head coach.
-Steve Campbell.
-In 2015, the Bears finished the season 7–4 overall and 7–2 in the conference.